arunthampi/relax/README.md

 `RELAX_EVENTS_QUEUE`: This can be any string value and is used by Relax brokers to send events to the client.

+`RELAX_MUTEX_KEY`: This can be any string value and is used by Relax brokers to decide whether to send events back to clients.

 ## Protocol